in-the-keyhole/khs-now-playing-api/README.md

 # khs-now-playing-api

-This repository contains a VSCode Remote Container Setup for developing an Apollo GraphQL serverless function using the Serverless Framework in NodeJS/TypeScript.
-It contains configuration for running and deploying in both AWS and Azure, including deployment of a Postgres DB in both environments.
+This repository contains a VSCode Remote Container Setup for developing an Apollo GraphQL in NodeJS/TypeScript.
+It contains configuration for running.

 ## Visual Studio Code - Remote Container Usage